The easiest way to build a dialog for information collection

-In this intent we want to fill all the necessary slots, which is to say we have to collect all the needed parameter values.
+In this intent, we want to fill all the necessary slots, which is to say we have to collect all the needed parameter values.
 To do so, we’ll mark these parameters as Required.
-Then we’ll use Prompts to ask the user for parameter values that were not contained in their initial request:
+Then we’ll define Prompts to ask the user for parameter values that were not contained in their initial request:

 If you want to change the order of the questions, use the arrow on the right to drag and drop the parameter lines:

-When all the necessary values have been collected, the agent will respond with the phrase that has been defined in the Speech Response field:
+When all the necessary values have been collected, the agent will respond with the phrase that has been defined in the 'Text response' field:

-The question “Is it correct?” creates the need for branching in the dialog structure:
+The agent's question “Is it correct?” creates the need for branching in the dialog structure: